-In the left side you have the menu, which allows you to setup offers, networks, traffic sources and landing pages (that’s all you need to run a campaign).
-Also you’ll see some extra options like domains, stats and the extra features for the $89 plan and above like bot filtering and notifications.
+On the left side, you have the menu, which allows you to setup offers, networks, traffic sources and landing pages (that’s all you need to run a campaign).
+Also, you’ll see some extra options like domains, stats and the extra features for the $89 plan and above like bot filtering and notifications.

-First thing you need to do is to setup a domain.
-If you’re using the free trial you can skip this part and use Adsbridge’s domain but eventually you’ll want to have your own domain setup to have control of your offers.
+The first thing you need to do is to set up a domain.
+If you’re using the free trial you can skip this part and use Adsbridge’s domain but eventually, you’ll want to have your own domain set up to have control of your offers.

 If you have a domain already (e.g. trackingsystem.com) or you want to buy one (I recommend Namecheap because of the low prices and free Whois privacy 1st year) you can add it in the Domains menu just like this:

-If the CNAME and domain setup are already scaring you Adsbridge also gives you an option to by a domain through their own system.
+If the CNAME and domain setup are already scaring you Adsbridge also gives you an option to buy a domain through their own system.
 Click the “buy domain” button in the domains menu and just like the picture below you can write a domain to see if it’s available.
-They’ll charge $13.5 and you won’t have to setup anything or do the CNAME if you buy it through Adsbridge.
+They’ll charge $13.5 and you won’t have to set up anything or do the CNAME if you buy it through Adsbridge.

 Setting up your first campaign